Everything That Can Be Deterministic, Should Be: My Claude Code Setup

 You can’t write a program to diagnose every Kubernetes pod failure.
 ImagePullBackOff because a registry secret expired.
 OOMKilled because the memory limit was 256Mi and the JVM wanted 512.
 CrashLoopBackOff because the liveness probe path changed and nobody updated the deployment.

-The Master Prompt asks the LLM to do both.
-It asks the LLM to simulate file search AND understand what it finds.
-It asks the LLM to guess at kubectl commands AND interpret Kubernetes events.
+A single master prompt asks the LLM to handle both.
+Simulate file search AND understand what it finds.
+Guess at kubectl commands AND interpret Kubernetes events.

-The variance is in the wrong place.
+The variance ends up in the wrong place.
 The LLM is varying its execution when it should only vary its decisions.

 Division of labor: Programs do search, tests, build, parsing.
 LLMs do understanding, decisions, interpretation, connections.

-The architecture that works has four layers.
-Each layer constrains the one below it.
+I ended up building four layers.
+Each one constrains the one below it.

 Layer 1: The Router